2023 Schools for a Bachelor’s Highly Focused on Labor Studies Major in the Middle Atlantic Region

 Avg Cost*

-This year’s “Schools for a Bachelor’s Highly Focused on Labor Studies Major in the Middle Atlantic Region” ranking looked at 3 colleges that offer degrees in a bachelor’s in labor studies.
-The colleges and universities that top this list are recognized because their labor studies program is one of the largest majors offered at the school.
+This year’s “Schools for a Bachelor’s Highly Focused on Labor Studies Major in the Middle Atlantic Region” ranking analyzed 3 colleges that offered a degree in labor studies.
+That schools that top this list have a program in labor studies in which the largest percentage of students at the school are enrolled.

 For more information, check out our ranking methodology.